 Here we have a suggestion of human sacrifice, cannibalism perhaps - profoundly disturbing for Jews for whom human sacrifice was the abhorrent practice of the surrounding tribes in earlier times.
 Of course, we associate these words with Jesus' death and resurrection, and we use similar words week by week in our communion services.
 Our familiarity here tends to soften the shocking nature of the words for us.
 But that wouldn't have been the case for his hearers in the gospel account.
-In next week's reading we will see Jesus takes these ideas further and talking of his followers eating his flesh and drinking his blood, ideas that were later to find their final expression at the Last Supper and are repeated at each celebration of the Eucharist.
+Then in last week's reading Jesus takes these ideas further and talks of his followers eating his flesh and drinking his blood, ideas that were later to find their final expression at the Last Supper and are repeated at each celebration of the Eucharist.
 But words that were frankly offensive to some who heard them and would, over the coming centuries, lead to charges of cannibalism being made against the early church.
-And many did take offense, and we will see in the next two weeks many of the wider crowd of followers couldn't cope with them and ceased to follow him.
+And all of this proved to be very difficult for the wider group of disciples following Jesus.